neoncortex/bashed/README.md

 eclip d n
 ````

 Where n is a number of some clipboard text file, or a name.
-A curses interface is available, that allows selection of multiple files to be deleted:
+A fzf interface is available, that allows selection of multiple files to be deleted:

 ````
 eclip du